TreBraswell/Clean-Song-Generator/README.md

 4. Click on the **Press when done** button when you have made your selections.

 5. A file dialog will appear.
-Select the WAV audio file you want to censor.
+Select the mp3 audio file you want to censor.

 6. The censoring process will start, and it may take a few minutes to complete.
 Progress and status will be displayed in the terminal.